SherG/cool-iron/blog/jamstack.md

 Specifically, JAMstack uses ("stacks") 3 core technologies: JavaScript, APIs, and Markup, i.e., "JAM."
 It also uses sleek build tools that developers love.
 More importantly, it leverages recent advances in browsers.

-This approach began as an organic movement among developers to build websites that were better aligned with the way the modern web works and that delivered optimal user experience.
-They questioned current dogmas, and jettisoned the use of web apps like WordPress and Drupal, which they viewed as "monolithic."
+This approach began as an organic movement among developers to build websites that delivered optimal user experience and were better aligned with the way the modern web works.
+They questioned current dogmas, and jettisoned the use of apps like WordPress and Drupal, which they viewed as "monolithic."
 Here, monolithic means inefficient, complicated, and outdated.
 WordPress and Joomla were the past.
 They were creating the future web.

 ## How your site gets served to visitors